Muffasa/atwoz-tutorial/README.md

 open-stack

-every new thecnology that used by a2z will be added
+every new thecnology that used by a2z will be added.